 - You will not need to take a placement exam unless you wish to test into a higher level.

-- If your ACT math subscore is 20 or below or if your SAT math subscore is 500 or below, you are encouraged to take the math placement.
+- If your ACT math subscore is 20 or below or if your SAT math subscore is 510 or below (new test) or 470 or below (old test), you are encouraged to take the math placement.

 - If you wish to test into a higher level course, you may take the math placement exam on campus in Student Services, or on your registration day.
 You'll be given the option to opt-in when you sign up for registration.